Gamification can benefit your marketing strategy in many ways. We compiled the most practical tips and inspiring examples to help you get started.

 Dive into this list of gamification favorites from some of the leading experts in the gamification world, to learn more about the mechanics of gamification AND to find your very own inspiration.

 Vasilis works for Pete’s Jenkins company GAMIFICATION+ as a gamification designer and trainer.
 He is very active in various gamification groups and meetups and loves to make little games and play as many games as possible.
 Learn more about him here, or connect on LinkedIn, Twitter, and Facebook.

 The Magnum Pleasure Hunt

 “One of the most complete takes on gamifying a marketing campaign was designed by Magnum in 2011.
-They called their game Magnum Pleasure Hunt and you needed to gather pieces of chocolate while travelling through the Internet.
+They called their game Magnum Pleasure Hunt, and you needed to gather pieces of chocolate while traveling through the Internet.